ShadaabIqbal/Code-Zinger/README.md

 Qno10:
 Given an integer N, find whether it is Armstrong number or not.
 Reference: https://illuminations.nctm.org/Lesson.aspx?id=2166
 Display 1 if it is an Armstrong number else 0.

+Qno11:
+Given two time data (in hour, minute and second format) an input, create a Time structure to store hour, minute and second values.
+Calculate the difference between two time.
+Perform the following operations
+Store value of hour, minute and second in the Time structure.
+Calcuate the difference of Time.

+Qno12:
+Given cost price and sales price of an item, calculate and print profit or loss percentage.
+Write a function:
+void solution(float C, float S) that accepts a cost price C and sales price S of type float.
+The function should print the calculated profit or loss percentage.